edtmi/trybe-exercises/01 - fundamentals/README.md

 **Block 01**: Manipulation of Unix & Bash by commands;

 **Block 02**: Manipulation of my first Git/Github repository and understanding how the internet works;

+**Block 03**: Introduction to HTML and CSS, learning about tags and how to make semantic pages with element positioning;